tomxp411/altair-toolbox/README.md

 This is a collection of free software, with a focus on CP/M programs that can run on the Altair 8800 and IMSAI 8080.
 This is a _software preservation project_ with the chief goal of preserving these programs for future generations.

-#contributing
+# contributing

-Fork this repository and create a pull request.
+Fork this repository, add your item, and create a pull request.
 Once your request is accepted, feel free to delete your local fork.
 (This will always be here.)
 If you DO keep a local fork, please pull regularly from this fork, so yours doesn't get too far behind.